agregson/fitzlab/protocol_bca_proteinassay.md

 # Notes:
 -	Protocol was modified from: Thermo Scientific Protocol and Nanodrop 1000 BCA protocol
 -	See additional Thermo Scientific BCA kit information appended to protocol for buffer compatibility, nanodrop 1000 capability, and kit sensitivity.
+-	Manufacturers manual is located on the Public folder.
+Also can download from (https://tools.thermofisher.com/content/sfs/manuals/MAN0011430_Pierce_BCA_Protein_Asy_UG.pdf)

 # Materials:
 1. 1x PBS, prepared by N/A on N/A, location: stored at room temperature in 1-L glass reagent bottles rm.
 231